HaakonME/moodle-booktool_importepub/README.md

-# Lucimoo EPUB import/export add-ons for the Moodle book module
+# Microsoft Word file import/export plugins for the Moodle book module

-Lucimoo consists of two add-ons for the Moodle book module:
+This plugin consists of two plugins for the Moodle book module:

-*   The "importepub" add-on provides functionality to import content from EPUB ebooks into book module books.
+*   The "wordimport" add-on provides functionality to import content from Microsoft Word files into book module books.

-*   The "exportepub" add-on provides functionality to export book module books as EPUB ebooks.
+*   The "wordexport" add-on provides functionality to export book module books as Microsoft Word files.

 ## Requirements

-The book module is included in Moodle 2.3 and later, and by default these add-ons can only be installed in these versions of Moodle.
-If you use Moodle 2.0-2.2 and have manually installed the book module and want to use these add-ons, you must remove the line "$plugin->requires = 2012062500;" from the files "importepub/version.php" and "exportepub/version.php" before they can be installed.
+The book module is included in Moodle 2.3 and later, and by default these plugins can only be installed in these versions of Moodle.
+If you use Moodle 2.0-2.2 and have manually installed the book module and want to use these plugins, you must remove the line "$plugin->requires = 2012062500;" from the files "wordimport/version.php" and "wordexport/version.php" before they can be installed.

 ## Installation

-The import and export add-ons can be installed independently of each other, so if you only want one of them you do not need to install the other.
+The import and export plugins can be installed independently of each other, so if you only want one of them you do not need to install the other.

-In Moodle 2.5 and later you can install add-ons from the "Site administration" view.
+In Moodle 2.5 and later you can install plugins from the "Site administration" view.
 In older versions of Moodle you need to install them manually.

-Note that the "Administration" block (or "Settings" block in some versions of Moodle) must be visible in the user interface for the add-ons to work properly.
-It is visible in default configurations, but can be configured to not be displayed, in which case users will not see the user interface controls for the add-ons.
+Note that the "Administration" block (or "Settings" block in some versions of Moodle) must be visible in the user interface for the plugins to work properly.
+It is visible in default configurations, but can be configured to not be displayed, in which case users will not see the user interface controls for the plugins.

 ### Installation from the "Site administration" view